The-AI-Alliance/deep-research-agent-for-finance/README.md

-# README for Example App for AI in Finance
+# README for Example Application for AI in Finance

 [Published Documentation](https://the-ai-alliance.github.io/ai-in-finance-sample-app/)

-This repo contains the code and documentation for the AI Alliance: Example App for AI in Finance.
+This repo contains the code and documentation for the AI Alliance: Example Application for AI in Finance.

-See the [repo README](https://the-ai-alliance.github.io/ai-in-finance-sample-app/) for additional details about this project.
+See the [project website](https://the-ai-alliance.github.io/ai-in-finance-sample-app/) for additional details about this project.

-TODO - Describe this project
+> [!NOTE]
+> This is a new initiative.
+Do you have finance industry expertise?
+Do you have AI expertise?
+Do you want to grow your expertise in either area.
+Please join us!
+See our [contributing]({{site.baseurl}}/contributing) page for details.

+Why create another example application?
+This example application probes the most important functional and non-functional requirements of a representative finance application that leverages AI.
+We intend to go _deep_, rather than provide a superficial example, to explore where realistic concerns have to be properly addressed for successful and reliable production deployments.

+This project leverages the AI Alliance expertise in agent-based development, use of MCP, and use of AI testing and benchmarking technologies for effective testing of AI applications.

+The rest of this README provides information for contributors, developers, and users of this project repo.

 ## Quick Tip - View the Website Locally